Para-Ordnance .45 ACP Pistols

 Para-Ordnance Para Carry

 Notes: This is a mid-sized .45 ACP pistol, based on the M-1911, but featuring Para-Ordnance’s new Para-Power extractor for greater reliability.
 The Para Carry is built almost entirely of stainless steel, which makes for an attractive weapon as well as increasing the weight (and therefore reducing barrel jump).
-Instead of front strap checkering (which can scrape the fingers after a long day of firing), the Para Carry has a ribbed "finger groove" front strap surface that provides a good grip.
+Instead of front strap checkering (which can scrape the fingers after a long day of firing), the Para Carry has a ribbed “finger groove” front strap surface that provides a good grip.
 The Para Carry is sold with its own 6-round magazines, but can use any 1911-type single-stack magazine.
-Barrels are 3 inches long.
+Barrels are 3 inches long to Commander-length.

 More often known simply as the CCO, the Companion Carry Option is a slightly larger version of the Para Carry, with an LDA (Light Double-Action) trigger system and their patented Power Extractor (PXT).
 The LDA system means that a lighter touch is needed for the first (double-action) shot than is normal for double-action pistols.
 The CCO has a grip safety, thumb safety, and slide lock.
 The frontstrap has Para-Ordnance’s Griptor ribbed finish, and the backstrap is checkered at 20 lpi.
 Sharp edges are largely dehorned, and the beavertail is practically nonexistent.
 Construction is almost entirely of stainless steel.
 Grip panels are made from a synthetic material that Para-Ordnance calls Para Laminate.
 The sights are fixed, but dovetailed, and are of the three-dot type.
 The barrel is a bull barrel 3.5 inches long.
 Despite the small size, the CCO’s weight makes recoil manageable.